nicholasgriffintn/fosdem-pwa/README.md

 - [x] Homepage with links to the schedule tracks Keynotes, Main tracks, Developer rooms, Lightning talks, and Other events
 - [x] A page for each track with a list of events
 - [x] A page for each event with the event details
+- [x] The ability to take notes during sessions and save them to the database
 - [x] GitHub sign in
 - [x] A page for the user profile, with a generated pass for the event
 - [x] The ability to bookmark tracks and events